co-cart/co-cart/readme.txt

 * Dev: Added a new class that handles logging errors.
 * Dev: Added filters to admin notices to extend the length of time they hide.
 * Dev: Added filter to override cookie check for authenticated users.
-* Tested: Compatible with WooCommerce v4.1.x
+* Tested: Compatible with WooCommerce v4.2.x

+> This update replaces WooCommerce core session handler with CoCart's.
+100% compatible.

 [View the full changelog here](https://github.com/co-cart/co-cart/blob/master/CHANGELOG.md).

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.2 =

 Woohoo!
 Support for guest customers is here!
 See changelog for full details before updating!